CatDonIO/wireproxy-awg/README.md

 AmneziaWG compatible wireguard client that exposes itself as a socks5/http proxy or tunnels.
 Forked from [wireproxy](https://github.com/pufferffish/wireproxy)

+(This vibe-coded modification was made in a couple of evenings.
+Perhaps it will be useful to someone until the project's author implements UDP support.)

 # What is this

 `wireproxy` is a completely userspace application that connects to a wireguard peer,